-THE PURPOSE OF FORMAL OFFERS TO SETTLE LITIGATION
+THE PURPOSE OF FORMAL OFFERS TO SETTLE IN LITIGATION

 A formal offer to settle can often be a useful tool to assist parties to litigation in understanding each other’s theory of the case.
 They can also provide incentives towards settlement in the form of potential cost consequences for rejecting a formal offer to settle.
 However, they must be used strategically in order to be effective.